-High Tech High Media Arts (HTHMA) is a public charter school in San Diego that serves approximately 400 students in grades 9-12.
-HTHMA is part of the High Tech High network of charter schools, which serves over 6500 students, at sixteen schools, in grades K-12 across San Diego County.
-High Tech High's first school was founded in 2000, a single high school focused on bringing together a diverse group of learners from across San Diego, with a focus on success in high school and post-secondary education.
+High Tech High (HTH) is a public charter school in San Diego that serves approximately 500 students in grades 9-12.
+HTH is part of the High Tech High network of charter schools, which serves over 6500 students, at sixteen schools, in grades K-12 across San Diego County.
+HTH is High Tech High's first school and it was founded in 2000, a single high school focused on bringing together a diverse group of learners from across San Diego, with a focus on success in high school and post-secondary education.
 Across its sixteen schools, HTH seeks to disrupt the norm of increasingly segregated schools across California.
 HTH seeks to realize equitable outcomes for all students.
 Each HTH school is intentionally integrated and diverse across a range of ethnicities, identities, social class backgrounds, and life experiences.

 HTH has four design principles, one of which is Equity.
 To further equity in its schools, HTH utilizes a zip code based lottery system to ensure that all HTH schools are reflective of the community demographics of the region surrounding its campuses, and that each school serves a significant percentage of low-income students.
 Moreover, HTH intentionally concentrates its recruitment efforts on low-income communities with historically low college matriculation rates.
-According to the California Dashboard, 42% of HTHMA students qualify as socioeconomically disadvantaged.
-English learners represent 8.6% of the HTHMA student body, while homeless and/or foster youth are 0% of the population.
+According to the California Dashboard, 35% of HTH students qualify as socioeconomically disadvantaged.
+English learners represent 5.4% of the HTH student body, while homeless and/or foster youth are 0% of the population.